jassummisko/Dianchi/README.md

-# Dianchi - Lua batteries written in Yuescript
+# Dianchi - Batteries for Yuescript

 This is a Yuescript library serving to provide functions one would commonly expect to see in a standard library.